kshetline/json6/README.md

 Parses a JSON-Z string, constructing the JavaScript value or object described by the string.
 An optional reviver function can be provided to perform a transformation on the resulting object before it is returned.

+_Note: One important change from JSON5 is that the `JSONZ.parse()` function is re-entrant, so it is safe to call `JSONZ.parse()` from within reviver functions and extended type handlers._

 #### Syntax

     JSONZ.parse(text[, reviver][, options])